Rakeela/dragora-notes/2021-4-11-Eighty-First.md

 Anyone whose consent isn't respected eventually starts catching fire, and not in a good way.
 They start burning, and anything around them might catch fire... metaphorically speaking... usually metaphorically, at least.
 No firestarter am I...

 ---
+Monster Girl Encyclopedia would be better off without the bizarre and incongruous hypermonogamy.
+It really emphasizes the semblance of abusive intentions in the writing, and the way it is sexually objectifying not women but *men*.
+It's a repetition of a single dumb fantasy with no coherence, and overall the book comes off as shockingly sex-negative.
+An actually positive attitude towards sex would be more fluid than this and would emphasize it as a more balanced part of life...

+Well, any singular pleasure is a hell, really.
+Hyperfixation is a kind of condemnation and abuse.
+We would have a better world if people were relaxed enough to admit to that, but then people wouldn't be starch enough to *do* it.

+I still recognize it as condemning the idea that anyone who touches a man's semen should be instantly loyal, as well.
+It's just so...
+I dunno, *monochrome*, I guess?
+Like, it replicates how in harem fantasies all the girls in the harem bond to the same guy, improbably and sometimes even impractically.
+I almost appreciate this for *mis*using that idea, because that does have the potential to indicate it as something unappealing.
+Those stories 'have' to be that way, but why?
+Why do so few romantic stories include positive transient relationships?
+Why don't people move apart with sweet memories?

+I almost wonder if the lack of "temporary, but good" relationships in culture contributes to making people terrified of love.
+I understand the need of super long-term relationships for *childrearing*, and there's no need of reproduction if people *want* to bond long-term, but at the same time our culture just about lacks the concept that it's not necessarily traumatic being someone's ex.

+Life is full of good minor connections.
+People don't keep the same friends for decades, but that doesn't mean those people weren't real friends.
+"Parting is such sweet sorrow," is a phrase in our culture...
+I don't think I've heard it for many years at this point.
+Where did it arise from?

+---
+Ihroun never sticks around long enough to see any relationship sour.
+A thought on that topic, for my notes.

+---
 Back to [[day-post-archive]]